KankakeeCommunityCollege/tuition-and-aid/_accordions/faq/when-will-excess-funds-from-financial-aid-be-disbursed-how-much.md

 ---
+accordion_page: 'Financial Aid FAQ'
-question: "When will excess funds from financial aid be disbursed?
+card_heading: "When will excess funds from financial aid be disbursed?
 How much?"
 order: 10
 ---